Aquafina-water-bottle/jp-mining-note/docs/docs/usage.md

 * The `PrimaryDefinition` field contains the main content, and should be the main field to edit if one wants to put down more notes about the card.
-    I personally use this to write down grammar point explanations, sentence pitch accent info, etc. on top of the defintions.

 * The `AdditionalNotes` field is useful if you want to put down even more notes, but keep it in a collapsible field to reduce vertical space.

+    Here are some ways you can use this field:

+    * Recording the source of the media
+    * Notes on the scene's context
+    * The text surrounding the sentence
-    I personally use it to write down the context of the scene, and other notes that aren't completely crutial to understanding the tested content.
+    * In general, any info that is not crutial to understanding the tested content

 * Bolding anything in these sections will highlight the word in a light yellow tint, to make the bold stand out more.